 Your attorney will present evidence supporting a higher settlement amount, including complete medical records, bills for treatment and future care, documentation of lost wages, expert testimony about long-term impacts, and evidence of pain and suffering.

-An insurance company’s adjustment reflects the sum of money the company is willing to pay after negotiation and consideration of the parties’ rights.
+An insurance company’s adjustment reflects the amount the company is willing to pay after negotiation and consideration of the parties’ rights.
 Each round of negotiation should move closer to a fair settlement, though the process can take weeks or months.

 Risks of Rejecting a Settlement